jesswood64/WritingPortfolio/README.md

 - 👯 I’m looking to collaborate on **technical and medical writing**

-- 👨‍💻 All of my projects are available at [Coming soon!]
+- 👨‍💻 All of my projects are available at https://github.com/jesswood64/WritingPortfolio

 - 💬 Ask me about **human brain networks!**